About Robin Phillips

 I live in Virginia.
 I love reading novels, playing the piano, going on long hikes, listening to classical music, experimenting with essential oils, watching and analyzing movies, playing board games, and discussing the Great Ideas with friends.

-Currently I work as the blog and media managing editor for Salvo Magazine and Touchstone Magazine, and occasionally work as a ghost-writer for celebrities (and no, that doesn’t mean I get to write scary stories).
-I am a contributor to Pain, Suffering and Resilience: Orthodox Christian Perspectives (Sebastian Press, 2018) and the author of How to Experience the Good Life…even when everything is going wrong (Ancient Faith, 2020) and Rediscovering the Goodness of Creation: A Manual for Recovering Gnostics (Ancient Faith 2023) and co-author with Joshua Pauling of We’re All Cyborgs Now: Technology and the Christian Faith (Basilian Media, forthcoming).
+Currently I work as Director of Library Services for Washington Heritage University, where I am also professor of Theology and Contemporary Culture.
+On the side, I do freelance editing and writing, including occasionally working as a ghost-writer (and no, that doesn’t mean I get to write scary stories).
+I am a contributor to Pain, Suffering and Resilience: Orthodox Christian Perspectives (Sebastian Press, 2018) and the author of How to Experience the Good Life…even when everything is going wrong (Ancient Faith, 2020) and Rediscovering the Goodness of Creation: A Manual for Recovering Gnostics (Ancient Faith 2023) and co-author with Joshua Pauling of Are We All Cyborgs Now?
+Technology and the Christian Faith (Basilian Media, 2024).